syzodidntmakeit/kawaii-hub/README.md

 Cloudflare my pookie 😘

 ### Docker <img width="17" height="17" alt="png-clipart-docker-logo-thumbnail-tech-companies-thumbnail" src="https://github.com/user-attachments/assets/27466ede-e4bf-47b1-a574-f6607d4a0b26" />
+If you hate dependency hell and love repeatable setups, Docker is your waifu.
 - Run services in containers instead of VMs (virtual machines) or Bare-Metal
 - Deployment based on updates.
 So we can implement new features without bringing the whole thing down and back up again.
 - Extremely lightweight.